groundedsage/shadow-cljs-chrome-extension-hello-world/README.md

 You can connect a repl to each process by opening new windows in your terminal and doing the following.

-To connect to the background page
+- `yarn repl-background` - for the background page
-`yarn repl-background`

-To connect to the devtool panel in the chrome console `yarn repl-panel`
+- `yarn repl-panel` - for the devtool panel console